chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 Use `box-sizing`

 - One possible solution to this problem is to use the `box-sizing: border-box` property on all `div` elements.
 This property includes the border and padding in the `width` and `height` calculations, so it can help to ensure that the inner `div` elements fit within the outer `div` element without causing overflow.
 - However using `box-sizing: border-box` can still cause problems if left or right margins are used on the inner boxes.
 In those cases, it may be necessary to adjust the margin values or use a different approach altogether.

+#### Interaction with mixing units

+- Using fixed dimension for one side and a relative variable dimension for another side will cause the image to stretch weirdly when browser is resized.

+  - For example, a fixed height and a width of 100% will cause the image to stretch horizontally but remain fixed vertically.

+    ```css
+    img {
+      display: block;
+      height: 533px;
+      margin: 0 auto;
+      max-width: 800px;
+      width: 100%;
+    }
+    ```

 #### When to Use the Different Units